 We then started with the freediving line.
 We took dives one person at a time, with coach Pangke assigning the order of our turns; I was third in line.
 This allowed me to check how others were doing and gave me confidence when it was my time to dive.

 Descending into the water while holding on to the rope was easy but venturing deeper was not.
 The challenge was my inability to perform the Valsalva equalization technique.
 My head hurt from the pressure, but no matter how hard I tried, I couldn’t equalize.

 Sensing my disappointment, coach Pangke said that we shouldn’t be too hard on ourselves as not everyone could successfully equalize underwater, especially beginners.
 It would take a lot of practice; we just need to be patient and keep trying.

 We did line diving several times before we moved on to duck diving.
 This is the part where you dive headfirst but without holding onto a rope.
 If you can quickly sink below the water, this technique may come easy, but duck diving would be very challenging if you’re a ‘floater’ (naturally buoyant person) like me.

 After demonstrating how it’s supposed to be done, coach Pangke asked us to do it individually.
 A few were able to do it successfully, while some, including yours truly, failed miserably.

 I kicked my legs rapidly, trying to push myself downward, but I couldn’t, for the life of me, descend.
 A dog can dive better than me.

-But even when I failed at duck diving, I realized that I had unlocked a skill; I can now swim without a vest!
+But even when I failed at duck diving, I realized I had unlocked a skill; I can now swim without a vest!